MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/basics-service-service-scheduling.md

 The set up experience is different based on the following scenarios:

-- For a new Power Platform environment, by default, the **Core Service Scheduling** solutions is installed.
-You can access scheduling from Customer service hub app site map.
-To learn more, see [Access scheduling in the Customer Service Hub](#access-scheduling-in-the-customer-service-hub).
+- For new Power Platform environment install [Service Scheduling from Power Platform admin center](install-service-scheduling-from-power-platform.md).
+For existing organizations, where **Core Service Scheduling** solutions is already installed, you'll need to install the available updates.

 - For an existing Dynamics 365 Customer Service organization, you must install the service scheduling solutions from the Microsoft 365 admin center.
 To learn more, see [Install the Scheduling solutions](#install-the-scheduling-solutions).